ericmjl/nxviz/README.rst

     plt.show()  # only needed in scripts

-Check out the exmaples for more details!
+Check out the examples for more details!

 * Free software: MIT license
 * Documentation: https://nxviz.readthedocs.io.